nimritee/nimritee-blogs/content/blog/SoftwareTesting/index.md

 2. Provide stable and bug-free products to the customers.
 3. Meet the expectations of customers by delivering the feature in short intervals.
 4. Following the Agile development, we need to fix the issues at the earliest.
-5. Make a full proof system.
+5. Make a fool proof system.
 6. Shift left model (Testing should begin at the very early stage of SDLC).

 ### Example